Study guide

 Credits recognized in this way are not considered credits obtained in the given semester or academic year, i.e. they are not included in the minimum number of obtained credits necessary for continuing the study.
 They are included only in the total sum of obtained credits.

-• In the 2022/2023 academic year, only the courses of the 1st and 2nd year will be taught in the new program, followed by 3rd-year courses the next year.
+• In the 2023/2024 academic year, courses from all (1st–3rd) years will already be taught in the new programme.

 • Courses with the same abbreviation (but different “suffix”) are equivalent and mutually recognizable, e.g. courses BIE-PA1 and BIE-PA1.21.